How to Stop Scam Calls

 Most, however, agree on the basic tips below about how to safely deal with risky calls.

 - Do not answer calls from unknown local numbers.
-Some scammers will hide their real phone number using technology that allows them to put in whatever phone number they wish, usually one that has the same area code as yours.
+Some scammers will hide their real phone numbers using technology like Caller ID Spoofing.
+This allows them to put in whatever phone number they wish.
+It is usually one that has the same area code as yours.
 This also can include numbers that are known and trusted by you, by the way.
 If it is legitimate, hopefully, they will leave a voicemail and you can get back to them at a later time.

 - If you are asked by a recording or a live caller to press a button to remove yourself from a calling list, do not do it.
-It is likely a trick to see if your number is a viable one and can lead to future scam calls.
+It’s a trick to see if your number is viable and can lead to future scam calls.

 - Should someone pressure you to take any action now, such as give information or make a payment, be cautious.